In-home hospice services can help people with a terminal illness and their families cope with their situation.

 Hospice care helps people with a terminal illness and their families cope with their situation.
 Services offered by in-home care providers can help the entire family unit come to terms with the developing situation, but sometimes families aren’t sure whether or not their insurance covers these services.

-According to an article from Blue Cross Blue Shield of Minnesota, Medicare is one of the first places that people look for coverage, but it’s important to note that Minnesota actually has some additional coverage options for hospice and palliative care.
+Medicare is one of the first places that people look for coverage, but it’s important to note that Minnesota actually has some additional coverage options for hospice and palliative care.
 The Medical Assistance program is administered by the state, and it covers much of what Medicare does plus extra services that are specific to Minnesota.

 Does Medicare and Medicaid cover hospice services?